📣

 Prerequisites: Prepare for an ad-hoc backup

-3. Grant permissions to the remote storage for the created backup-test namespace.
+3. Grant permissions to the remote storage for the test1 namespace:

 Snapshot backup